Residential Indoor Air Quality (IAQ) Testing

 The advantage of this special research:

-You will receive an overview of the air quality in your building within 1 to 2 hours.
+By measuring the concentrations of dust, VOC, CO2, temperature and relative humidity, you will receive an overview of the air quality in your building within 1 to 2 hours!

 If the measured values are below the legal limit and guideline values, you can enjoy the harmless air quality in your home without any worries!